Benchmark International Arena: History

 Naming rights to the arena were sold to the then St. Petersburg Times, the largest local newspaper in the Tampa Bay area.
 Other entertainment events occasionally held in the Forum include concerts, NBA exhibition games, USF basketball and NCAA men's and women's basketball tournament games, NCAA Frozen Four games, tennis, professional wrestling, boxing, figure skating, and rodeos (as well as stand-alone bull riding events; the Forum has hosted an event by the PBR's premier tour, the Built Ford Tough Series, annually since 1998).

 In 2010, the Tampa Bay Times Forum was ranked as the fourth busiest arena in the United States.

 A $35 million renovation was scheduled to be completed before the 2012 Republican National Convention.
 The renovation included a rebuilt grand plaza entrance, elimination of 2 lower-level suites in each corner (8 of current 28 suites) leaving views from the concourse area to the playing area, renovation of each suite, elimination of sections 323 and 324 on the terrace level (574 seats) for a bar and stage area that will feature a new digital theatre organ, more concessions areas on the terrace level, an 11000 sqft outdoor deck and party area overlooking outside plaza and facing the downtown skyline, new climate controls that improve both the ice surface and spectator comfort, new lighting, all new padded seats, resurfaced and redecorated concourse, combining Icons and Medallions restaurants into one venue, and updated restrooms.

 Also in 2012, the Tampa Bay Times Forum installed a new video display board.
 The board is billed as the largest of its kind in North America.
 Its two larger faces measure 28 × 50 ft, while its two smaller faces are 28 × 20 ft.
 In comparison, the arena's old display board measured 16 × 28 ft on all sides.

 On September 3, 2014, Lightning owner Jeff Vinik announced the renaming of the Forum to Amalie Arena after coming to an agreement with Amalie Oil Company, a motor oil company based in Tampa.

-Also in late 2014, the arena debuted its 1-acre organic vegetable garden to help feed players and fans.
-Utilizing an outside area in the back devoted to cooling pipes and recycling bins, a deck was built along with 125 hydroponic towers.